 Ryuukou-ji, Buddhist temple in Uwajima, Japan

-Ryuukou-ji is a Buddhist temple in Uwajima with several buildings including a main hall, a founder's hall, and stairs ascending to an Inari shrine marked by a red gate.
-The grounds contain multiple prayer areas and religious structures open to visitors.
+Ryuukou-ji is a Buddhist temple in Uwajima that serves as stop 41 on the Shikoku pilgrimage route, with several religious buildings spread across a terraced hillside.
+The grounds hold a main hall, a founder's hall, and a separate Inari shrine at the top of a stairway marked by a red gate.

-The temple was founded in the 9th century by the Buddhist monk Kukai, who installed a statue of Inari Myojin and created a multi-faced statue for the site.
-This early establishment shaped the temple's religious importance.
+The temple was founded in the 9th century by the monk Kukai, who installed a statue of Inari Myojin alongside a multi-faced statue he carved for the site.
+That early combination of Buddhist and Shinto elements has defined the character of the place ever since.

 The temple serves as stop 41 on the Shikoku pilgrimage route and shows how Buddhist and Shinto practices exist together here.
 You can see this blend in the different shrines and prayer areas scattered across the grounds.